linas/i370-bigfoot/README.md

 * ***Virtual Machines.*** VM's.
 At the end of the 1990's, only the mainframes had this, and no one else.
-The fact that they are now widespread, pervasive and common-place attests to thier fundamental importance.
+The fact that they are now widespread, pervasive and common-place attests to their fundamental importance.
 I won't explain what a VM is: this is deep, technical and interesting.
 But I do want to point out the fundamental magic of the IBM mainframe VM: it had a built-in debugger.
 You could single-step, run, set breakpoints and dis-assemble.
 This was a